State Tax 360° Conference (IN-PERSON)

 Overview

-State Tax 360° is the educational and networking experience tax professionals in Connecticut have been waiting for!
+State Tax 360° is the educational and networking experience for tax professionals in Connecticut!
 In this fresh approach, local experts in state taxation will discuss the latest topics and answer your questions.
 Participants will then have a series of local resources to turn to when that sticky tax issue arises.
 State Tax 360° is a great opportunity to learn about high-level topics, network with other professionals, and bring additional value to your clients.

 Highlights